An intensive hands on IP foundation leading to LINX

 5 days

-TCP and IP are protocols, 7 layer model, hardware/ software layers, network layers, internetworking, protocols, What is IP?
+TCP and IP are protocols, 7 layer model, network layers, hardware/software layers, internetworking, protocols, What is IP?
 What is TCP?
 The internet, The IAB, RFCs.

 Hands on Base configuration.
 Testing